Visually show anyone suffering from anxiety or depression that “it’s ok to say if you don’t feel ok”, by displaying our black dog logo.

 As you may know, the black dog is a widely-used euphemism for depression.
-We’ve therefore developed the Dancing With The Black Dog lapel pin and car sticker as a symbol that anyone can wear or display to show their support for sufferers of anxiety and depression, to convey the message that it’s OK to say if you don’t feel OK.
-And since February 2016, so far we have sold over 13,000 lapel pins worldwide via this page.
+We’ve therefore developed the Dancing With The Black Dog logo as a symbol that anyone can wear or display to show their support for sufferers of anxiety and depression, to convey the message that it’s OK to say if you don’t feel OK.

 Imagine, for example, if you are struggling with anxiety or depression, and your manager at work wears a symbol that demonstrates their personal support for mental illness.
 Or you want to talk in confidence to a mental health professional, and many of your colleagues and friends demonstrate their support in the same way.
 How much more comfortable would you feel in seeking professional help?

 It’s about helping to create a silent but supportive environment.

 Please note we have — temporarily — shut our online merchandise shop during the Covid Crisis, however we are still actively spreading our message online.